top of page

 The Living Water Curriculum explores the ancestral aquatic innovations of first nation peoples through ten technologies found in salty, brackish and fresh water.

-22 First Nations from across the globe co-authored or contributed to the writing of chapters to make the Living Water Curriculum possible.They are the Visayan of the Philippines; the Yapese and Poluwatese of Micronesia; the Bretons and Normans of France; the Wale I Asi of the Soloman Islands; the Tunisians and Amazigh of Tunisia; the Native Hawaiians of Hawai'i; the Goans, Malayalis, and Paat-mi of India; the Māʻohi of French Polynesia; the Venetians of Italy; the Persians of Iran; the Baka of Southeastern Cameroon; the Bhumihin Krishok of Bangladesh; the Sundanese of Indonesia; the Japanese of Japan; the Nahua Xochimilca of Mexico; the Intha of Myanmar; the Han of China; and the Southern Bohemians of Czechia.
+22 local communities from across the globe co-authored or contributed to the writing of chapters to make the Living Water Curriculum possible.They are the Visayan of the Philippines; the Yapese and Poluwatese of Micronesia; the Bretons and Normans of France; the Wale I Asi of the Soloman Islands; the Tunisians and Amazigh of Tunisia; the Native Hawaiians of Hawai'i; the Goans, Malayalis, and Paat-mi of India; the Māʻohi of French Polynesia; the Venetians of Italy; the Persians of Iran; the Baka of Southeastern Cameroon; the Bhumihin Krishok of Bangladesh; the Sundanese of Indonesia; the Japanese of Japan; the Nahua Xochimilca of Mexico; the Intha of Myanmar; the Han of China; and the Southern Bohemians of Czechia.

 bottom of page